audioxide/data/data/posts/20190508-reviews-vampire-weekend-father-of-the-bride.md

   word is it sterile.
 The majority of these songs wouldn't feel out of place in an advert for Google, such is the clinical nature of their formation.
 week: 191
+blurb: Catchy and sterile.
+The majority of these songs wouldn't feel out of place in an advert for Google, such is the clinical nature of their formation.
 ---
 author: André
 review: >-